 Introduction to How We Think

-Current understanding about how we think is shedding important light on how we might seek to improve ourselves, our psi functioning and our relationship with the community.
+Current understanding of how we think is shedding important light on how we might seek to improve ourselves, our psi functioning and our relationship with the community.
 As it turns out, the body-centric perspective of I think I am this is simply not supported by current research.
 New thought is leading to a more dynamic perspective in which consciousness is seen as a product of attention and expression as a function of intention.
-These are etheric rather than physical in nature, suggesting that the personality-centric perspective might promise to show how to consciously access the true I am this nature of who we really are.
+These are etheric rather than physical in nature, suggesting that understanding the etheric personality-centric perspective might show how to consciously access the true I am this nature of who we really are.
 This essay provides an introduction to this new thought.

 First, it is important that you understand that even though I use a few psychological and parapsychological terms, I am neither psychologist nor parapsychologist.
 As an engineer, I tend to maintain a pragmatic approach to modeling and often focus on different concepts than you might expect from more academically trained people, so please don’t tell your parapsychologist friends that “Tom said so.”